 Have you ever thought about your digestion?
-Do you know what this word means?
-To put it simply, digestion is how our body breaks down food so that it can be used by all the tissues and cells in our body.
+Digestion is how our body breaks down food so that it can be used by all the tissues and cells in our body.
 But there’s a lot that can go wrong between the time you swallow your food and your body uses it.
-Keep reading…

 Digestive problems are rampant.
 Research indicates that the #1 reason for hospitalization is the treatment of digestive problems.
 And kids experiencing digestive issues is also on the rise.
 You probably know someone with chronic digestive issues such as

 - Crohn’s disease

 Most likely these problems started when they were young because of poor eating habits.

 Children of all ages (including babies) can be affected by digestive issues.
 Kids manifest digestive problems differently than adults.
 They may not be able to

 - tolerate stress

 - moody or irritable

 So, what are the digestive issues your children and teens encounter?